Table of Contents

 5. Understanding Market Dynamics: The law of supply provides insights into how producers respond to changes in market conditions.

-Exceptions / Limitations of law of Supply:
+Exceptions / Limitations of law of Supply

-Supply Schedule:
+Supply Schedule

 A supply schedule has two main types:

-Individual Supply Schedule: This shows the quantity of a good that a single producer or firm is willing to offer at different prices during a specific time period, assuming all other factors remain constant.
+1. Individual Supply Schedule: This shows the quantity of a good that a single producer or firm is willing to offer at different prices during a specific time period, assuming all other factors remain constant.

-Market Supply Schedule: This represents the total quantity of a good that all producers in a market are willing to supply at various prices during a given period, essentially the sum of all individual supply schedules.
+2. Market Supply Schedule: This represents the total quantity of a good that all producers in a market are willing to supply at various prices during a given period, essentially the sum of all individual supply schedules.

 Sample Supply Schedule:

-Price Quantity Supplied by AMarket Supply
+Quantity Supplied by A

-Supply Curve:
+Market Supply

 If we show the supply schedule graphically, we get the supply curve.
-The Supply Curve shows the maximum quantities per unit of time that producers will supply at various prices.
+It shows the maximum quantities per unit of time that producers will supply at various prices.
+The Supply Curve slopes upward from left to right.

 Reasons for upward sloping of Supply Curve:

 The supply curve slopes upward from left to right primarily due to the relationship between price and quantity supplied.
 There is a positive relationship between the price and quantity supplied.
-Here are the main reasons:
+Here are the main reasons: -

 1. Profit Motive - When the price of a product increases, producers can earn more profit per unit sold.
 This encourages them to increase production to take advantage of the higher profitability.